-The Company endeavors to maintain proper execution of operations by implementing a variety of training programs for material The Company's products possess various distinctive characterisprocurement officers to deepen their knowledge of the Act against tics such as being individually built-to-order, manufactured in Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors multi-product small lots, and demanding high reliability.
-Therefore, and related laws and regulations and to cultivate awareness of the Company can be affected by the performance of our suppliers legal compliance. as a result of issues such as delays in supply due to fluctuations in production quantity or delays in processing due to the quality of Handling of external whistle-blowing products received.
+The Company's products possess various distinctive characteristics such as being individually built-to-order, manufactured in multi-product small lots, and demanding high reliability.
+Therefore, the Company can be affected by the performance of our suppliers as a result of issues such as delays in supply due to fluctuations in production quantity or delays in processing due to the quality of products received.

-The Company has established a contact center as stated below to In order to reduce these risks as much as possible, the Comreceive consultations or reports on compliance from our suppliers. pany carries out instruction and support related to quality, techetc.
-The legal compliance department handles complaints and nology, and skills for our suppliers, as well as guidance for consultations about transactions, and the Company's retained improvement of manufacturing sites, in order to ensure stable lawyer resolves issues when necessary. procurement of even better quality products.
-In addition, we actively promote information sharing through the "Tovo Denki Cooperation Association" to which our leading suppliers belong.
+In order to reduce these risks as much as possible, the Company carries out instruction and support related to quality, technology, and skills for our suppliers, as well as guidance for improvement of manufacturing sites, in order to ensure stable procurement of even better quality products.
+In addition, we actively promote information sharing through the "Toyo Denki Cooperation Association" to which our leading suppliers belong.